sourcegraph/handbook/content/departments/people-talent/talent/process/reference_check_questions.md

 ### Email template for references

-Hello `reference name`!
+Hello `Reference name`!

-`candidate name` provided your name as a professional reference, and I was hoping you would be open to telling me a bit about your experience working with them.
-For context, we are considering `candidate name` for a `role title` here at Sourcegraph, and are looking for someone who `insert what we're looking for in this person`.
+`Candidate name` provided your name as a professional reference, and I was hoping you would be open to telling me a bit about your experience working with them.
+For context, we are considering `Candidate name` for a `Role title` here at Sourcegraph, and are looking for someone who `insert what we're looking for in this person`.

 I would like to schedule a time for us to have a chat in the next 1-2 days.
 The conversation shouldn’t take more than 10-15 minutes.
 What time would be convenient for you?